core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 6. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.

-7. Rebuild the OSCORE protected CoAP request as the EDHOC + OSCORE request, where the payload is replaced with the OSCORE ciphertext extracted at step 6.
+7. Rebuild the OSCORE protected CoAP request, as the EDHOC + OSCORE request where the payload is replaced with the OSCORE ciphertext extracted at step 6.
+Then, remove the EDHOC option.

 8. Decrypt and verify the OSCORE protected CoAP request rebuilt at step 7, as per {{Section 8.2 of RFC8613}}, by using the OSCORE Security Context established at step 5.

+   If the decrypted request includes an EDHOC option but it does not include an OSCORE option, the Server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.

 9. Deliver the CoAP request resulting from step 8 to the application.